Turkey summons Swedish envoy over 'insulting content' about Erdogan on TV -Anadolu | Politics

 Turkey summons Swedish envoy over 'insulting content' about Erdogan on TV -Anadolu

-Swedish Prime Minister Magdalena Andersson, asked about the reaction to the episode on a satirical TV show that angered Ankara, told reporters: "I believe what's important for Turkey is of course that we live up to the agreement that we have, and measures have also been taken in Sweden and in Finland."
+Swedish Prime Minister Magdalena Andersson played down the importance of the satirical TV show over which Ankara protested, and said she did not think it would harm Sweden's chances to join NATO.
+"I think what is important for Turkey is, of course, that we live up to the agreement that we have made," she told a news conference.

+The weekly TV satire "Swedish News", which routinely makes fun of Swedish and international politicians, mocked Erdogan over alleged human rights abuses and ended the segment by shouting, "Long live democracy!"
+The comic news show has drawn criticism from foreign authorities in the past, with the Chinese embassy in Stockholm demanding an apology in 2018 for what it maintained was a racist portrayal of Chinese citizens.

+Swedish public service television is tax-funded but operates independently in day-to-day operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)